mafifafm/pxt-microbit/docs/test/courses/csintro/coordinates/activity.md

 **Questions:**

-1. How many coordinate pairs are represented on the micro:bit LED screen?
+1. How many coordinate pairs are represented on the Ragga LED screen?
-2. We've learned how to light LEDs on the micro:bit screen using blocks from three different Toolbox drawers.
+2. We've learned how to light LEDs on the Ragga screen using blocks from three different Toolbox drawers.
 What are the three Toolbox drawers?
 3. What type of variable is the (x,y) coordinate?

 **Answers:**